Joshna Chinappa: 2017

 In March, Joshna competed in the 2017 British Open Squash Championship.
 She lost in the second round match against Raneem El Welily.
 In April, she participated in the 2017 Asian Individual Squash Championships, which took place in Chennai.
 She reached the finals where she faced Palikkal.
 Joshna won the long match 13–15, 12–10, 11–13, 11–4, 11–4, becoming the first Asian Squash Champion from India.
 In an interview, she said that winning this title was her biggest achievement.

 In August, Joshna partnered with Dipika to play in the World Doubles Squash Championship.
 As the second-seeds, they cruised into the quarterfinals and beat Samantha Cornett and Nikole Todd 10–11, 11–6, 11–8 to enter the semifinals.
 They settled for a bronze medal after being defeated by Jenny Duncalf and Alison Waters.

 In September, Joshna won her 15th national championship title at the 74th National Squash Championships which took place in Greater Noida.
 This put her only one title short of the record for most number of national championship titles.
 Later that month, she played in the 2017 HKFC International as the third-seed.
 She advanced to the final, but lost to Nour El Tayebl.

 2018

 In April, Joshna participated in the 2018 Commonwealth Games.
 She reached the quarterfinals of the women's singles event after beating Tamika Saxby from Australia, but lost to Joelle King 11–5, 11–6, 11–9.
+Joshna, along with Dipika Pallikal, won the doubles silver medal at the 2018 Commonwealth Games.
 In April, Joshna won her second-round match at El Gouna International against the eight-time world champion Nicol David in straight games.
+This was one of her more prominent upsets.
 She lost in the quarterfinals.
 In August, Joshna reached the semifinals at the 2018 Asian Games.
 She won the semifinal match against Nicol David 12–10, 11–9, 6–11, 10–12, 11–9.
 She lost to Sivasangari Subramaniam in the final, and settled for the silver medal.
 In October, Joshna reached the quarterfinals of the Carol Weymuller Open.